corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/running-your-first-cordapp/run-first-cordapp.md

 {{< figure src="starting-corda-complete.png" figcaption="CSDE startCorda task completed" alt="CSDE task to start the combined worker in IntelliJ completed" >}}

 However, you must wait approximately one minute for Corda to finish its start-up routine.
 Currently, we do not have a liveness detector for Corda in the CSDE so we check liveness by manually hitting an endpoint.
-You can use the listVNodes helper for this.
+You can use the [`listVNodes` helper](cordapp-standard-development-environment/csde.html#csde-queries) to do this.

 ## Testing Liveness and Swagger